What is xRM? xRM is not a product; it is a strategic approach to building a unified system that connects all aspects of a business together.

 Usability – The user interface of Microsoft Dynamics CRM is immediately familiar to anyone who uses Microsoft Office applications.

-Scalability – xRM solutions can scale to match the needs of any organization, regardless of size.
+Scalability – Microsoft Dynamics xRM solutions can scale to match the needs of any organization, regardless of size.

-To learn more regarding what is xRM and its concept, please choose from the links below.
+To learn more about the Microsoft Dynamics xRM concept, please choose from the links below.